 – Carl Trueman

 Professor of Biblical & Religious Studies, Grove City College

 “This is an excellent collection of essays on a theme that’s commonly dismissed and rarely understood: God’s simplicity.
-Not only do its contributions ably expound and defend the doctrine, but they challenge assumptions about the doctrine’s biblical foundations and how it is framed by modern critics.
+Not only do its contributions expound and defend the doctrine, but they challenge assumptions about the doctrine’s biblical bases and how it’s framed by modern critics.
 I heartily recommend it to everyone interested in learning more about the God who is the One Lord!”

 Assistant Professor of Christian Theology, The Southern Baptist Theological Seminary

 “The doctrine that God is not composed of separable parts or properties is not a speculative abstraction but a soil sample that reveals much about what is going on in the whole field of theology.
 These essays provide an excellent overview of the biblical warrants, historical formulations, and philosophical issues involved in staking the controversial, yet all-important claim theological claim that ‘the Lord is one, an undivided whole.”